TheChiefMeat/minisign-gui/README.md

 Simply run the minisign-gui.exe.
 From here you can create a key, use existing keys, verify signed files, and sign files.

+Generated keys can be found in the minisign-keys folder that is generated upon key creation, this folder will be located next to the executable.

 ## Installation

 Ensure that [Minisign](https://github.com/jedisct1/minisign) is available in your PATH directory.
 Currently Minisign-gui is only available for Windows, Linux support is coming soon.